2008 San Diego Chargers season: Regular season

+Schedule

 In addition to their regular games with AFC West rivals, the Chargers played teams from the AFC East and NFC South as per the schedule rotation, and also played intraconference games against the Colts and the Steelers based on divisional positions from 2007.

 On October 26, the Chargers had a game against the New Orleans Saints in London, England, where the Saints were the designated home team. i.e. They were playing their home game in London.
 This was the second NFL game played in London in as many years.

-Note: Intra-division opponents are in bold text.